 - It’s easy to install (compared to other systems).

-You also need to get a working and prepaid SIM card (it’s $3-$ five a month), but that’s not going to empty anyone’s wallet.
-Some models also come with a microphone so that you listen to anyone near your bike.
+You also need to obtain a working and prepaid SIM card, but that shouldn’t break the bank.
+Some models also come with a microphone, allowing you to listen to anyone nearby your bike.

 Briefly put, here’s the description: